 Note: Two-way cluster standard errors at household and rural community-level in parenthesis. *, **, and*** denote significance at the 10%, 5%, and 1% level, respectively.
 The outcome variable is a dummy variable.
 Control variables include age and sex of household head, household size, dummy variables of incorporated farmers, farmers who gain non-farm income, and self-sufficient farmers.
+The results of the event study analysis are in Figure A3.

 Heterogeneous collective reputation

 Finally, we can also consider the possibility that the reputational loss differentially affected farming practices on the basis of livelihood dependence on agriculture.
 Table 4 shows the heterogeneity impacts of the reputational loss across livelihood dependence on agriculture.
-From Column (1) to (4), we conduct a sub-sample analysis including farm households who have at least one full-time farmer.
+From Columns (1) to (4), we conduct a sub-sample analysis including farm households who have at least one full-time farmer.
 From Column (5) to (8), the sub-sample analysis includes only farm households without full-time workers.
 The results show that the reputational loss significantly increases cultivated paddy field for full-time farmers but does not affect rice revenue and size of farmland rented out in Columns (1) to (4).

-However, the loss of collective reputation significantly decreases rice revenue and size of cultivated puddy field while it increases size of total and paddy field rented out for part-time farmers in Columns (5) to (8).
-The point estimate of cultivated field for full-time farmers is 0.217 while that for part-time farmers is -0.096.
-Although the absolute value of the estimates is different between the two types of farmers, it could be explained by the number of observations of each category, which is 3150 for the full-time and 34675 for the part-time.
+In contrast, the loss of collective reputation significantly decreases rice revenue and size of cultivated puddy field for part-time farmers while it increases size of total and paddy field rented out for part-time farmers in Columns (5) to (8).
+Cultivated field for full-time farmers increased by 21.7% after the accident while the cultivated filed for part-time farmers decreased by 9.6%.

 The results suggest that the land rental market functioned as an adaptive strategy after the Fukushima nuclear accident.
 The part-time farmers rent out their land while the full-time farmers rent in the land in response to the reputational loss.
 The reputational loss would enhance the land rental market as it pushes small-scale farmers who may also be vulnerable to economic shocks to scale down their farming and exit from agriculture.
-This is consistent with the aging situation in Japanese agriculture (Kato, 2014).
-The share of older than and equal to 65-years old in agrarian workers is more than 60% in 2011 (Kato, 2014).
-They may engage in agriculture not for profit purposes, but in order to inherit and pass down ancestral land through generations.
-Another plausible explanation is that individual reputation could mitigate collective reputation loss (Bai et al., 2022).
-Full-time farmers have such an established individual reputation that they could keep farming and sell their products to consumers.
+Individual reputation could mitigate collective reputation loss (Bai et al., 2022).
+Full-time farmers have such an established individual reputation that they could keep farming and sell their products to markets.
+Moreover, the results indicate that full-time farmers may have made up for the damage caused by the price drop due to reputational damage by renting more land and increasing production.

 Table 4 Heterogeneity by livelihood dependence on agriculture